 In 2010, the Legalization of Marijuana for Medical Treatment Amendment Act was signed into law.
 It addressed the provisions of the 1998 Initiative, including adopting regulations for dispensaries.
 Marijuana possession restrictions were set at 2 ounces for medical patients.
 The first dispensary in the District was opened in 2013.
 The Medical Marijuana Expansion Emergency Amendment Act of 2014 describes a qualifying medical condition to include any illness that a doctor thinks might benefit from marijuana use.

 In July 2014, the Council of the District of Columbia enacted the Simple Possession of Small Quantities of Marijuana Decriminalization Amendment Act.
 This Act decriminalized the possession of marijuana in the District.
 Before the enactment of the law, possession of 1 ounce of marijuana was a crime punishable by one-year imprisonment.
 Now, it is a civil violation that has a $25 fine as punishment.
 Also, in 2014, recreational marijuana was legalized through the Legalization of Possession of Minimal Amounts of Marijuana for Personal Use Act 2014 (Initiative 71).
 The Initiative allows the possession and cultivation of recreational marijuana by adults 21 years and older.
 However, it prohibits the sale of marijuana in the District but permits adults to grow up to six plants, three of which must be flowering.
 In 2017, the Medical Marijuana Reciprocity Amendment Act of 2015 took effect.
 It allows patients from other jurisdictions with medical marijuana programs similar to the District of Columbia to use their cards at D.C. dispensaries.
-Effective July 13, 2023, The Marijuana Employment Protections Amendment Act of 2022 D,C. law will not allow employers to be biased in promotions, penalize employees, or fire an employee because of marijuana usage.
+The Marijuana Employment Protections Amendment Act of 2022 prohibits employers from being biased in promotions, penalizing employees, or firing an employee because of marijuana usage.